 - Until FY 2016-17, interest paid on your housing loan is eligible for the following tax benefits ; Municipal taxes paid, 30% of the net annual income (standard deduction) and interest paid on the loan taken for that house are allowed as deductions.

 - After these deductions, your rental income can be NIL or NEGATIVE and is called ‘loss from house property’ in the latter case.

 - Such loss is currently allowed to be set off against other heads of income like Income from Salary or Business etc. which helps you to lower you tax liability substantially.

-- Currently (FY 2018-19), income tax on notional rent is payable if one has more than one self-occupied house.
-No tax on notional rent on Second Self-occupied house has been proposed.
-So, you can now hold 2 Self-occupied properties and don’t have to show the rental income from second SoP as notional rent.
+No tax on notional rent on Second Self-occupied house is available.
+So, you can hold 2 Self-occupied properties and don’t have to show the rental income from second SoP as notional rent.
 This is with effective from FY 2019-20.

 If you take any loan for higher studies (after completing Senior Secondary Exam), tax deduction can be claimed under Section 80E for interest that you pay towards your Education Loan.
 This loan should have been taken for higher education for you, your spouse or your children or for a student for whom you are a legal guardian.
 Principal Repayment on educational loan cannot be claimed as tax deduction.

 There is no limit on the amount of interest you can claim as deduction under section 80E.
 The deduction is available for a maximum of 8 years or till the interest is paid, whichever is earlier.